How Email Deception Works

 To recover your account once you've been deceived by a suspicious message such as a hoax, phish, scam, hijack, or spoof, just change your password by clicking the "Change password" link below the Login button on any BYUI Login page.
 For more information about each type of hack, read on:

 Phishing: Pronounced "fishing," is an attempt to trick you, by impersonating someone you trust.
 More specifically, it's the act of sending an e-mail to a user falsely claiming to be an established legitimate enterprise in an attempt to scam the user into surrendering private information that will be used for identity theft.
+Find more information at the following sites:

 - How to recognize phishing email messages, links, or phone calls